 You can report any excessive noise problem to the Council's customer services.
 It is better to report the noise when it's happening, not the next day.

 - Report the excessive noise while it's happening.
 You can do this by calling the Council on 03 319 5026 and following the options offered.

+- A noise control officer will assess the complaint.
 They will decide if the noise is reasonable or excessive by considering: volume, time, reason for the noise, whether or not the noise has a particular tonal character and how often it occurs and for how long.

 Are noise complaints confidential?